djb000m/file-downloader/README.md

 A little tool to download all files of a specified type from a supplied url.

-The script is a little raw.
-It needs a better menu, the code needs improving and, at this point, there aren't any saftey checks - there is a possibility that you start downloading a ridiculous amount of large files without prior warning.
+The script is a little raw; it needs a better menu, the code needs improving and, at this point, there aren't any safety checks - there is a possibility that you start downloading a ridiculous amount of large files without prior warning.

 Having said all that, it works.
 To horrendously misquote Ordell Robbie in [Jackie Brown](https://www.imdb.com/title/tt0119396/?ref_=fn_al_tt_1):